-First, second and third places: Creating boundaries in a remote environment
+First, second and third places: Creating boundaries in

 There are three places in everyone’s life.
 The first is home – the space we live in, our comfortable surroundings.
 The second is our place of work – the space that, outside of our home, we spend most of our time.